intuit/Traverser/README.md

  Traverser<Node, TraverseContext<Node>> traveser = Traverser.depthFirst(Node::getChildren);
 ```

-In general case, children provider obtains a stream of [TraverseContext](src/main/java/com/intuit/commons/TraverseContext.java) objects that wrap children of a given parent.
+In general case, children provider obtains a stream of [TraverseContext][TraverseContext] objects that wrap children of a given parent.
 This allows to customize the traversal sequence as well as to customize `TraverseContext` objects that go into that sequence.
 ```java
 BiFunction<Traverser<T, TraverseContext<T>, TraverseContext<T>, Stream<TraverseContext<T>>>>